almachelouche/middleman/content/email/AU/Prospect/013 template refresh/Ranger_merged.md

     <br/><br/>
     What’s better than a tough truck?
 A truck that does tough smarter.
 And that’s exactly what Ford Ranger delivers.
     <br/><br/>
     Discover the brute strength and innovative technology you need to take on any challenge, whether on the worksite or the weekend.
-From a back-breaking 3,500kg towing capacity to intuitive features like voice-activated SYNC 3 and Adaptive Cruise Control, Ranger is built to get the job done.
+From a back-breaking 3,500kg towing capacity&#178; to intuitive features like voice-activated SYNC 3 and Adaptive Cruise Control, Ranger is built to get the job done.
     <br/><br/>
     <span style="font-weight: bold;">Right now, the Ford Ranger 4x4 XLT Double Cab Pick-up 3.2L Diesel with FREE AUTO is available at $55,490* Driveaway.</span>
     <br/><br/>'''